 5. Porto Palermo Castle

 This impressive castle is regularly said to be built in the 19th century but it has been found that this castle was mentioned by ancient Greek and Roman authors in text dating back to the 5th century BC.
 The exact date is unknown but nevertheless, it is worth the stop.
-During communism, the tunnel was used as a submarine bunker.
+Nearby is a tunnel which was used during communism as a submarine bunker.
 The castle is located only a few km from Himarë.

 Lukove is worth the stopover.
 The village itself is small but the beach is lovely, and you can catch some of the best sunsets from here.
 The beach is called Shpella and is about a 5-10 minute drive from the village downhill.